Solar neutrino physics: Introduction

-Next-generation large underground detectors such as Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}, JUNO~\cite{JUNO:2015zny}, DUNE~\cite{DUNE2016}, JNE~\cite{Jinping:2016iiq}, THEIA~\cite{Theia:2019non}, as well as dark matter (DM) detectors\footnote{Currently, multi-ton scale liquid xenon detectors such as XENONnT, PandaX, and LUX are approaching the solar neutrino floor.}, will usher in an era of precision measurement of solar neutrinos.
+Next-generation large underground detectors such as Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}, JUNO~\cite{JUNO:2015zny}, DUNE~\cite{DUNE2016}, JNE~\cite{Jinping:2016iiq}, THEIA~\cite{Theia:2019non}, as well as dark matter (DM) detectors\footnote{Solar neutrinos can be detected by DM detectors mainly via the coherent elastic neutrino-nucleus scattering (CE$\nu$NS) process~\cite{Freedman:1973yd}.
+For DM detection, this is regarded as a background known as the solar neutrino floor.
+Currently, multi-ton scale liquid xenon detectors such as XENONnT, PandaX, and LUX are approaching the solar neutrino floor---see Sec.~\ref{sub:DM} for further details.}, will usher in an era of precision measurement of solar neutrinos.
 Given the experimental prospect and the verified theory, there is a crucial question for future experiments: what can be explored in the precision measurement of solar neutrinos?
 The answer varies from different perspectives:

 From the astrophysical viewpoint, a full spectrum of solar neutrinos of all components (e.g., pep, hep, $^{13}{\rm N}$, $^{15}{\rm O}$, etc.) is valuable to the study of solar and stellar physics.
 Some of the spectral components are not measured precisely while some have not been detected yet.
 In particular, the observation of CNO neutrinos has just started\,---\,very recently the first observation is achieved by Borexino~\cite{BOREXINO:2020aww, Borexino:2022pvu}.
 The measurement of CNO neutrino fluxes will be of great importance to the poorly known metallicity of the Sun and also to the study of heavier ($\gtrsim1.3M_{\astrosun}$) stars in which the CNO cycle is believed to dominate the energy production.
 As the nearest star, the Sun provides the unique opportunity to measure neutrinos precisely from stellar nucleosynthesis.